robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-20 19:35:23 UTC
+**Last Updated:** 2025-12-20 20:07:50 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance.
+**Reason:** The panda cam system is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later around 19:35 UTC for the camera to be operational again.
+**Recommendation:** Please check back later; the webcam feed should be available again after maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message with a timestamp for when the camera is expected to be available again.
+**Technical Note:** The image indicates a scheduled downtime with a timestamp of 20:07 UTC for rechecking.

 **Blog Summary:** The panda cam is temporarily offline for maintenance.
-We appreciate your patience and invite you to check back later for live panda updates!
+We appreciate your patience and will update you once the feed is back online!

 ---